Man dies after shooting in Owasso called 'result of a domestic situation'

 Boatman said just after midnight that the man had died.

+Police confirmed that Micah Wayne Turner, 20, was arrested on a homicide complaint in connection to the shooting.

-Police learned that the shooting "was the result of a domestic situation," Boatman said, adding that the shooter was cooperating with police.
+Police learned that the shooting "was the result of a domestic situation," Boatman said, adding that Turner cooperated with police.

 Several other people were also in the house at the time of the shooting and were being questioned by police late Monday.